 The first time I met Tony was at my interview.
 It wasn’t really an interview but I didn’t realise that until I left the office.
 86 Palatine Rd.
 An address I knew by heart.
 I had it on so many record sleeves.
 That’s where I went to meet Tony and fellow directors Tina Simmons and Alan Erasmus about the job.
 Dave Harper took me.
-He was about to be the ex-Factory publicist, on his way to RCA.
+He was about to be the ex-Factory publicist, on his way to RCA (Dave now co manages, Goldfrapp, The Shortwave Set, among others).
 He recommended me.
 Knew I loved the label and knew I really loved the Mondays.

 I so wanted the job.
 Couldn’t believe it was happening really.
 On the way back in to town I asked Dave when he thought I’d hear anything.
 “What about?
-The job?”, “Yes”, “Oh, you’ve got the job” he said.
+The job?”.
+“Yes”, “Oh, you’ve got that” he said.

-*PS Phil Shotton & Keith Jobling aka Monday’s video makers The Bailey Brothers.
+*PS The term Madchester was actually coined by Phil Shotton & Keith Jobling aka Monday’s video makers The Bailey Brothers.